doublexia/AWSBasicAuthorizer/README.md

     "tenantId": "ARPOD"
 }'
 ```
-4. Meta format:
+4. Metadata fields:
     * trackingNumber: __required__,the shipment tracking number, aka, HAWB#, PRO#
     * returnId: optional, the associated return id
     * shipmentRequestId: optional, the associated shipment request id
     * filename: __required__, the document file name
     * type: __required__, the document type, POD, BOL, etc.
     * description: optional, the description about the document
     * mimeType: optional, the mime type , for example, application/pdf
     * carrierName: __rquired__, the carrier name
     * carrierReferenceNumber: optioanl, the carrier's reference number
     * locationId: __required__, the location identifier, can be generic as a country name or specific as a branch name
     * userId: __required__, the user/operator id
     * tenantId: __required__, must be ARPOD

 ## Create your own app or embed in your existing app
 ### Steps